Welcome back, this blog will talk about Categories, Characteristics, and Advantages of Big Data.

 - Volume: Business’ collect data from a variety of sources, including social media, business transactions, and information from sensor or machine-to-machine data.
 In the past, storing it would’ve been a problem – but new technologies (such as Hadoop) have eased the burden.

 - Velocity: Data streams in at an unprecedented speed and must be dealt with in a timely manner.
 RFID tags, sensors, and smart metering are driving the need to deal with torrents of data in near-real time.
+Managing data velocity is necessary as this data is fed for data analysis in many different algorithms of Machine Learning and Artificial Intelligence.

 - Variety: Data comes in all types of formats – from structured, numeric data in traditional databases to unstructured text documents, email, video, audio, stock ticker data and financial transactions.